CMB Admissions

-The application deadline for Fall 2023 admission to the CMB Program is December 1, 2022.
+The application deadline for Fall 2026 admission to the CMB Program can be found here.

 Thank you for your interest in the Cell and Molecular Biology Program at Duke University!
-We seek to train the next generation of leading scientists who bring with them a diversity of backgrounds, cultures, and experiences.
+We seek to train the next generation of leading scientists who bring with them a variety of backgrounds, cultures, and experiences.
 To this end, we employ a holistic application review process that considers research, scholarly, creative, or applied experiences; writing and communication skills; evidence of persistence and motivation; prior coursework and GPA; and evidence of creativity or unique life experiences.
-Our review process is in accordance with Duke University’s strategic plan (5/2017) to “grow, connect, and empower diverse and inclusive communities of excellence to enhance the creation, delivery, and translation of knowledge for a rapidly changing world.”

 Financial Support

-In their first two years students are supported through a combination of the Program’s NIH training grant and Graduate School fellowships.
+In their first year students are supported through Graduate School Fellowships.
 CMB matriculants may also receive university distinguished awards including the James B. Duke, Dean's Graduate, the University Scholars and the Chancellor's Fellowships.
-Beyond their second year student funds are provided by their mentor’s research grant, teaching assistantships, or external funds.
+Beyond their first year, student funds are provided by their mentor’s research grant, teaching assistantships, or external funds.
 Program students have successfully competed for external fellowships including the National Science Foundation, National Institutes of Health, Department of Energy and Department of Defense.
 Financial Support Information.

 International Applicants